cc-api/linux/svosdoc/README.md

 be able to grep for file names, user names, email addresses, key words, constants, functions, and any other distinguishing things that somebody could use in retrospect to find the motivation for a feature and who was involved.

+We are working on a BKM to profile the effect of the change on the kernel.
+The template has the current details.
+Generally, we want to know the change in size to the kernel files and overall size of modules.
+Then we try to assess the effect on memory of the kernel, and any possible known issues with kernel speed/overhead.